-I. Theory : 70 Marks
+I. Theory: 70 Marks

-Time ime: 3 Hours m Marks: 70 S. No. Competencies Total Marks % Weightage 1 Remembering and Understanding: Exhibiting memory of previously learned material by recalling facts, terms, basic concepts, and answers; Demonstrating understanding of facts and ideas by organizing, comparing, translating, interpreting, giving descriptions and stating main ideas 35 50% 2 Applying: Solving problems to new situations by applying acquired knowledge, facts, techniques and rules in a different way 25 35% 3 Formulating, Analysing, Evaluating and Creating: Examining and breaking information into parts by identifying motives or causes; Making inferences and finding evidence to support generalizations; Presenting and defending opinions by making judgments about information, validity of 10 15%
+Time e: 3 Hours Maximum Marks: 70 S. No. Competencies Total Marks % Weightage 1 Remembering and Understanding: Exhibiting memory of previously learned material by recalling facts, terms, basic concepts, and answers; Demonstrating understanding of facts and ideas by organizing, comparing, translating, interpreting, giving descriptions and stating main ideas 35 50% 2 Applying: Solving problems to new situations by applying acquired knowledge, facts, techniques and rules in a different way 25 35% 3 Formulating, Analysing, Evaluating and Creating: Examining and breaking information into parts by identifying motives or causes; Making inferences and finding evidence to support generalizations; Presenting and defending opinions by making judgments about information, validity of 10 15%

-Total 70 100% ideas, or quality of work based on a set of criteria; Compiling information together in a different way by combining elements in a new pattern or proposing alternative solutions
+Total 70 100%

+Compiling information together in combining elements in a new pat alternative solutions

+ideas, or quality of work based or